The Todo Noise Application

 and synthTrigger

-which is one of the different behaviors that can be applied to shared states.
+which is one of the different options that can be applied to tweak the shared states behavior.
 In this case immediate

 means that the value is propagated locally before being propagated on the network to keep the latency and responsiveness of the interface to the minimum.
-See the different schema type definitions for more informations on these additional attributes.
+See the different schema type definitions for more information on the different options.

 So let's first create a new player